tdolby-at-uk-ibm-com/ace-remoteQM-policy/README-simple-fried-allconfig.md

 is passed in at container start time.
 User/pw, QM name, hostname, and port are all passed in, and used to create credentials and replace template parameters in the remoteMQ.policyxml provided in the templates directory.

+Note that user/pw information is passed in as environment variables, making it very easy to see how the information is passed and used, but most container management systems will have other secure ways to handle similar information (see [here](https://github.com/ot4i/ace-demo-pipeline/blob/demo-pipeline-20-08/scripts/preprod-container/init-creds.sh) for one example using Kubernetes).

 ![Picture of stages](pictures/fried-allconfig-picture.png)

 ### Instructions